Lockdown: CISCE allows class 10,12 students to change exam centre, appear for boards later

-Students who are unable to appear for the remaining exams due to COVID-19 will be permitted to take the exams at the time of conduct if compartmental exams, he added.
+Students who are unable to appear for the remaining exams due to COVID-19 will be permitted to take the exams at the time of conduct of compartmental tests, he added.
 The students have been asked to make request for change in the exam centre by June 7 with their respective schools.

 The Council has also asked schools to ensure social distancing is followed and directed candidates to carry hand sanitisers and wear face masks.
 Unlike the CBSE, which will conduct the pending exams in only 29 subjects crucial for promotion and admission to higher educational institutions, the CISCE will hold all pending exams.